Beyond the Book with Dr. Higgins: “Empowered and Equipped”

 Chad Burchett | October 14, 2022

-In the Great Commission, Jesus commands us to make disciples of all nations, which includes teaching them to observe all that Jesus has commanded.
+In the Great Commission, Jesus commands his followers to make disciples of all nations, which includes teaching them to observe all that Jesus has commanded.
 Learning to teach God’s word, then, is not an optional or ancillary task in the Christian life; it is integral to our role in God’s mission in the world.

 Training women to faithfully teach God’s word, “Empowered and Equipped: Bible Exposition for Women Who Teach the Scriptures” combines the best of instruction on Bible exposition with practical counsel for women with a heart for teaching God’s word.
 “Empowered and Equipped” is written by Julia Higgins, Assistant Professor of Ministry to Women and Associate Dean of Graduate Program Administration at Southeastern Baptist Theological Seminary.

-Few biblically and doctrinally reliable resources have been uniquely tailored to help women teach the Scriptures, which makes “Empowered” and Equipped” such a timely and significant book.
+Few biblically and doctrinally reliable resources have been uniquely tailored to help women teach the Scriptures, which makes “Empowered and Equipped” such a timely and significant book.
 In this Q&A, Higgins takes the time to answer a few questions about her new book: